ausgerechnet/spheroscope/library/guidelines.md

 - URLs: Cameron confirmed on Monday that [URL]
 - We talked about this in depth
   + indicates conversation and broad topic, but not what was said about it by whom
+- a key Brexit supporter claims that ...
+  + the entity is not specific enough

 ## confusions ##
 - #10: I'm like "… blurb …"